 Automated Lamellar Keratoplasty (ALK)

-Automated lamellar keratoplasty corrects severe myopia or low hyperopia without the use of a laser.
-Similar to a LASIK procedure, the surgeon uses a microkeratome to create a flap on your cornea.
+Automated lamellar keratoplasty corrects severe myopia or low hyperopia without using a laser.
+Like LASIK, your surgeon uses a microkeratome to create a flap on your cornea.

-Other Common Types of Eye Surgeries
+Other Common Types of Eye Surgery

 Diabetic Retinopathy Surgery

-- Anti-vascular endothelial growth factor (anti-VEGF) eye injections help prevent abnormal blood vessel growth and reduce fluid swelling in the central part of your retina, a condition called macular edema.
+- Anti-vascular endothelial growth factor (anti-VEGF): Eye injections that help prevent macular edema (swelling in the central part of the retina)

-- Steroid injections also treat macular edema.
+- Steroid injections: Also used to treat macular edema

 Laser Cataract Surgery

 Laser cataract surgery incorporates a laser to replace some steps of phacoemulsification.
 Instead of a surgical blade, the laser can make an incision on the cornea and open the lens capsule.

 Laser Glaucoma Surgery